roman01la/react-horizon/README.md

 *Higher-order React component which handles subscriptions and mutations to horizon.io realtime backend*

+`react-hz` provides higher-order React component to query and mutate data on Horizon's backend.

 See Horizon's [Collection API](http://horizon.io/api/collection/) for querying methods

 ## Installation